Rimab55/Event-Planner-Project/README.md

 ### Cosine distance
 - Cosine distance is defined as 1.0 minus the cosine similarity.
 Therefore, the smaller the value is in the Cosine distance matrix, the more the businesses are similar.
 We used pairwise cosine distance between restaurants to identify those that are the most similar to the chosen restaurant.

-Next Steps

-- Currently working on building a collaborative filtering recommendation system.
-Data was also gathered about reviewers to recommend restaurants based on other reviewers' ratings.
-- Use the Surprise Library to build the collaborative filtering recommendation system